MonashUAS/cmavnode/README.md

             type=socket
             targetip=192.168.1.1
             targetport=14550

+#### UDP Broadcast
+Will broadcast to a port on the subnet.
+You can choose to bind on a specific ip rather than 0.0.0.0 By default the link will broadcast to every device, until a device responds, then the link will stop broadcasting and turn into a normal udp socket with the device.
+If you want to keep broadcasting and support connections to multiple devices, set bcastlock to false.

+        [linkname]
+            type=udpbcast
+            bcastport=14553
+            bcastlock=false #optional, default true
+            bindip=192.168.0.30 #optional, default 0.0.0.0

 ### Optional Flags
 The following flags can be applied to any type of link and are optional